 What is endowment?

-Endowment is a way to build funds today in order to have resources tomorrow.
-With endowment, gifts are invested, churches and ministry organizations receive income, and funds are managed to maintain their long-term value.
+An endowment is a way to build funds today in order to have resources tomorrow.
+With an endowment, gifts are invested, churches and ministry organizations receive income, and funds are managed to maintain their long-term value.

 Why is endowment important?